• Home

 Reporting for management provides insights into how a business is doing.
 Besides, it empowers decision-makers to find the right path to increase operating efficiency and make pertinent decisions to remain competitive.

-Management reporting is a source of business intelligence that can help you make more accurate, data-driven decisions.
+Management report example is a source of business intelligence that can help you make more accurate, data-driven decisions.

 These reports range in content and breadth.
-For instance, a management report may contain financial and operational statements on a small segment of the overall business.
-For example in the screenshot below you can see the portion of the business report which is illustrating the product manufactured in different years and how much percentage of those products came back to the company in under warranty claims.
+For instance, a management report example may contain financial and operational statements on a small segment of the overall business.
+For example in the screenshot below you can see the portion of the business report that illustrates the products manufactured in different years and how much percentage of those products came back to the company in under warranty claims.
 If you see the bars you will notice in 2018 maximum products were manufactured and if you look at the trend of product return, it shows over the year, the performance of product manufacturing increased due to the fewer warranty claims received.

 In this blog post, we’ll showcase 3 examples of reports you need to ‘storify’ to get instant results.